Removing the %&*@ from Maine’s vanity plates will take time

-Associated Press (AP) — Removing the flipping obscenities from license plates on Maine’s roads and highways isn’t going to happen overnight, even though a law banning such profanities in a state where such regulation has been unusually lax goes into effect Monday.
+Removing the flipping obscenities from license plates on Maine’s roads and highways isn’t going to happen overnight, even though a law banning such profanities in a state where such regulation has been unusually lax goes into effect Monday.

 Currently, there are license plates with salty language including f-bombs, references to anatomy and sex acts, and general insults.
 One license plate says simply, “F—-Y0U” — except that on the plate, it’s plainly spelled out.